mahdiyazdani/Hypermarket/docs/product-hero.md

 ## Shortcode

-You can add the product hero component to any page using the [hypermarket-plus-hero-product] shortcode.
-Also, it is possible to pass the following attributes to the shortcode to create custom hero components.
+You can add the product hero component to any page using the ```[hypermarket-plus-hero-product]``` shortcode.
+Also, it is possible to pass the following attributes to the shortcode to create custom hero elements.

 ```php
 product_id